#0214 Bust Her Ballz

 What goes through your brain as you lace up your skates?

 Try to stay on your feet this game would ya, Ballz?

 How would you describe your derby playing style?

-What are some of your greatest roller derby accomplishments?
+What are some of your greatest roller derby accomplishments on the track?

 Any advice for girls who want to join roller derby?